 I wish to ensure that this manual remains a relevant and useful document to all departmental administrators and therefore would welcome comments and proposed amendments or suggestions for its improvement at any time.
 Whilst I would be happy to receive your comments, I ask that suggestions for specific changes be directed to the Departmental Administration Project Officer, via firstname.lastname@example.org.

 You have a wide-ranging role and need to juggle many priorities to provide the necessary support within your department or unit.
 I am aware that on top of the significant day-to-day support needed periodically there are additional requirements from the central services and outside agencies that are necessary for the continued success of the University.
-The impact of the more predictable requirements throughout the academic year is indicated in the chart at page 15 and is kept under review.

 Finally, I recognise that yours is a vital role in ensuring that departments achieve the standards for which we all strive, to maintain our place as a world-class university.
 So I will always welcome your comments on any aspect of the support you receive and any ideas you may have to make the University Administration collectively work more effectively and efficiently.